 Medicine is taught in different ways by different institutions.
 Understanding the ways in which you learn best will help you to decide which style of learning will suit your needs.

-We also adopt a 'case-led' approach to our learning and teaching in your first two years, which means using clinical cases to help you make the links between your new knowledge and clinical practice.
+You receive 'case-led' teaching in your first two years, which means using clinical cases to help you make the links between your new knowledge and clinical practice.

-In addition, we begin teaching clinical skills from as early as week 2.
-Clinical skills are initially taught in the safety of the Clinical Skills Laboratory where a team of F2 doctors provide structured learning and teaching which includes venesection, examination skills, CPR and much more.
+We begin teaching clinical skills from as early as week 2 in our Clinical Skills Laboratory.
+Here, a team of F2 doctors provide structured learning and teaching, which includes: